Parsa's

-Parsa's (Kashmiri and پارسا; trading as Parsa's - Food For All) is a Kashmiri fast food chain headquartered in Srinagar, Jammu and Kashmir, India.
+Parsa's (Kashmiri and پارسا; trading as Parsa's - Food For All) is a Kashmiri fast food chain headquartered in Srinagar, Kashmir.
 It was founded in 2017 by Javid Parsa.
 Parsa's currently operates a number of locations across Jammu & Kashmir and Ladakh as well as in few major cities in India.
 It has 34 outlets throughout India.

 Parsa's is the largest food chain in Jammu & Kashmir.
 It is multi-cuisine and primarily sells Kathi rolls.
 The menu features both vegetarian and non- vegetarian products.
 It also serves Biryani, pulao, desserts, salads, and beverages.
 Besides that, it also serves Wazwan at its selected outlets.

 History

-The restaurant chain opened its first outlet in Srinagar, Jammu and Kashmir, India in October 2017.
+The restaurant chain opened its first outlet in Srinagar, Jammu and Kashmir in October 2017.
 Parsa's headquarters are located in the Sarah City Centre, Srinagar.

 Outlets

 Parsa's outlets can be found in Srinagar as well as other regions of India's Jammu and Kashmir, such as Kupwara, Baramulla, Budgam, Ganderbal, Pulwama, Bhaderwah, Jammu, Shopian, Kargil, Awantipora, Sopore, Pampore, Tral, Handwara. as well as in Leh, Delhi, Bangalore, Pune.
 Parsa's recently opened its outlet in Handwara, J&K. Parsa's also plans to expand in other regions of India.